Jollerprutt/proxmox-node/README.md

 | Device |`/dev/sdx`|`/dev/sdx`|`/dev/sdx`

 **Note:** If your choose to use a ZFS Raid (2 or more disks) for storage redundancy change accordingly per node but you must retain the Name ID **typhoon-share**.

+### 2.04 Optional - Create a NAS Share hosted on Proxmox
+For those who want to build a NAS on `typhoon-01` you need to create a ZFS Raid 10 array of two or more disks.

+*  **RAID0** - Also called “striping”.
+The capacity of such volume is the sum of the capacities of all disks.
+But RAID0 does not add any redundancy, so the failure of a single drive makes the volume unusable.
+*  RAID1 - Also called “mirroring”.
+Data is written identically to all disks.
+This mode requires at least 2 disks with the same size.
+The resulting capacity is that of a single disk.
+*  RAID10 - A combination of RAID0 and RAID1.
+Requires at least 4 disks.
+*  RAIDZ-1 - A variation on RAID-5, single parity.
+Requires at least 3 disks.
+*  RAIDZ-2 - A variation on RAID-5, double parity.
+Requires at least 4 disks.
+*  RAIDZ-3 - A variation on RAID-5, triple parity.
+Requires at least 5 disks.

 ## 3.00 Prepare your Network Hardware - Ready for Typhoon-01
 For our primary Proxmox machine, typhoon-01, we use Qotom hardware because it has 2, 4 or 6 network 1Gb NICs depeniding on the model.
 Standard hardware, such as a  a Intel Nuc, or any other single network NIC host (including Synology Virtual Machines) has only 1 network NIC.